jamesec/jamesec.github.io/o/ungoogled.md

 - Usage: Pin the Chromium Web Store badge in your browser's toolbar.
 (Badges are hidden by default)

 ## Extension - Chromium Web Store
 **Step 3:** Install the `Chromium Web Store` extension.
-You may need to install it manually.

 [Chromium Web Store extension](https://github.com/NeverDecaf/chromium-web-store/releases/latest)
 Click on "Chromium.Web.Store.crx".
 A prompt will appear: Add "Chromium Web Store"?
 Click "Add extension" — and you're done.
 This means the "Chromium Web Store extension" has been successfully installed, and you can skip the manual installation steps outlined below.
-For certain older versions of UnGoogled Chromium, you may need to install it manually.
+For certain older versions of `UnGoogled Chromium`, you may need to install it manually.

 ### Manually install an extension
 Starting the manual installation steps.